danfuzz/samizdat/doc/language-guide/05-control.md

 This form is evaluated by evaluating the given block, ignoring any result it may yield, and then evaluating the block again, ad infinitum.

-In order to yield a value from the expression, a `break` statement can be used.
+In order to yield from the expression, a `break` statement can be used.
 This is a non-local yield and as such must be the final statement of the block it appears in. `break` takes an optional expression argument.
 If present, its value becomes the overall value of the outer `do` expression.
-If not present, the other expression's result is void.
+If not present, the outer expression's result is void.

 ```
 do {